Valid for Arctic 2017, Arctic 2018, Antarctic 2017/18, and Antarctic 2018/19

 Passenger acknowledges and confirms that any travel agent utilized by passenger in connection with the issuance of this Ticket Contract is, for all purposes, passenger's agent and Quark Expeditions shall not be liable for any representation made by said travel agent.
 Passenger shall remain liable at all times to Quark Expeditions for the price of passage.
 Passenger understands and agrees that receipt of this Ticket Contract or any other information or notices by passenger's travel agent shall be deemed receipt by the passenger as of the date of receipt by the agent.
 Passenger acknowledges that Quark Expeditions is not responsible for the financial condition or integrity of any travel agent.

 33. Use of Likeness

-Travelers extend Quark Expeditions permission to take their photograph during the voyage, and release all rights over those images understand and consent that QEI may use any likeness taken of you and any of your comments while on your tour for future publicity and promotional material.
-Travelers who do not wish to be photographed during the voyage must inform Quark Expeditions in writing prior to the voyage.
+Travelers extend Quark Expeditions permission to film or take their photograph during the voyage, and release all rights over those images and videos understand and consent that QEI may use any likeness taken of you and any of your comments while on your tour for future publicity and promotional material.
+Travelers who do not wish to be photographed or filmed during the voyage must inform Quark Expeditions in writing prior to the voyage.

 34. Entire Agreement